Things to do in Largs, Ayrshire

 Modern-day Largs has a population of just over 11,000.
 It is well served culturally with the Barrfields Pavilion Theatre, museum and the Kelburn Country Centre.

-The pleasant esplanade near the pebble beach is home to the well-known Nardini's ice cream parlour as well as an informative Heritage Centre.
-Nearby is St Columba's Parish Church, built in 1892, which still has the original organ and fine stained glass windows.
+Nearby is St Columba's Parish Church, built-in 1892, which still has the original organ and fine stained glass windows.

 Things to do in Largs

 The award-winning family attraction, the Vikingar Centre, gives an interesting insight into life in Viking times.

 Nearby is Kelburn Castle, believed to be the oldest castle in Scotland continuously inhabited by one family.

 It is the ancestral home of the Earls of Glasgow, the de Boyles, who settled at Kelburn around 1140.